f4b6a3/uuid-creator/README.md

 #### Name-based

-All the examples in this subsection are also valid for SHA-1 and SHA-256 UUIDs.
+All the examples in this subsection are also valid for SHA-1 UUIDs.

 ```java